moccbc/learn-nvim/content/feature/lsp-setup.md

 `vim.lsp.config()` can be used to define a configuration for a language server or extend an existing configuration.

-This first argument should be a string.
+The first argument should be a string.
 This will be the name we will provide to `vim.lsp.enable()`.
-The second argument is the configuration for the server.
-The available options are the same as `vim.lsp.start()` with a few extra fields.
+The second argument must be a [lua table](/101/lua-intro#lua-tables), this will be the configuration for the server.
+The available options are the same as [vim.lsp.start()](https://neovim.io/doc/user/lsp.html#vim.lsp.ClientConfig) with a few extra fields.

 This is the bare minimum we need to make a language server work: